grey-fish/grey-fish.github.io/README.md

 ### ### Why this Blog
 This Blog serves two purpose:
-  - It acts as a Log Book for my future self.
+  - It acts as a Log Book for my future self.<br/>
-  - Anyone who is looking for help on CTFs and wargames, might find it useful.
+  - Anyone who is looking for help on CTFs and wargames, might find it useful.<br/>
 <br/>
 <div style="text-align: right;font-size: 90%;"> <img src="./assets/images/tweet1.png" width="24" /> <a href="https://twitter.com/gr3yfish">@gr3yfish</a></div>
 ```